rubrikinc/terraform-provider-polaris/docs/resources/aws_archival_location.md

   onboarded with the CLOUD_NATIVE_ARCHIVAL feature.
   When creating an archival location, the region where the snapshots are stored needs to be specified:
-    * SOURCE_REGION - Store snapshots in the same region to minimize data transfer charges.
-This is the default behaviour when the region field is not specified.
-    * SPECIFIC_REGION - Storing snapshots in another region can increase total data transfer charges.
+  SOURCE_REGION - Store snapshots in the same region to minimize data transfer charges.
+This is the default behaviour when the region field is not specified.SPECIFIC_REGION - Storing snapshots in another region can increase total data transfer charges.
 The region field specifies the region.
-  -> Note: The AWS bucket holding the archived data is not created until the first
-     protected object is archived.
+  -> Note: The AWS bucket holding the archived data is not created until the first protected object is archived.
 ---

 # polaris_aws_archival_location (Resource)